andersjanmyr/grunt-lab/README.md

 ## Detailed Instructions

 1. Open Gruntfile.js
+2. Replace CSS files with less
+  - Change file extension from `.css` to `.less`, Less is a superset of CSS.
+  - Tell .gitignore to ignore css files
+  - Inside `styles/main.less`, `@import "images.less"`
-2. Replace CSS files with less and configure a `less:dev`-target using `grunt-contrib-less`. `index.html` should only include one CSS-file `main.css`.
+  - Change `index.html` to only include one CSS-file `main.css`.
+3. Configure  target `less:dev` using `grunt-contrib-less`.
-3. Add a watch target, `watch:less` which invokes `less:dev` when less files changes.
+4. Add a watch target, `watch:less` which invokes `less:dev` when less files changes.
-4. Add a `less:release` target, which creates an optimized `main.css` in the `dist/app/styles` directory.
+5. Add a `less:release` target, which creates an optimized `main.css` in the `dist/app/styles` directory.
 5. Concatenate the Javascript files using `useminPrepare`, `concat`, and `uglify`.